twbs/rfs/README.md

 }
 ```

+## But this generates a lot of css?
+True.
+But with gzip or other compression enabled, the difference in file size is barely noticeable due the high amount
+of repetitive strings.
+If you really want to minimize the amount of generated css, setting
+`$rfs-generate-disable-classes` to `false` can make a difference (and lowers the global specificity).

 ## Known issues
-Safari doesn't recalculate the value of vw in a calc()-function for font-sizes in iframes if the min-width, max-width or width is not set in vw after the iframe is resized (edge case, but this is the case for Codepen demo's).
-Adding this line will solve this (dirty fix):
+Safari doesn't recalculate the value of vw in a calc()-function for font-sizes in iframes if the min-width, max-width or
+width is not set in vw after the iframe is resized (edge case, but this is the case for Codepen demo's).
+Adding this
+line will solve this (dirty fix):
 ```css
 _::-webkit-full-page-media, _:future, :root * {min-width: 0vw;}
 ```